marcinzh/skutek/README.md

 type MyComputation = Foo !!
 State[Double] with Error[String] with Choice
 ```

-The latter is more readable, as long as you remember that:
+The latter is more readable, as long as one remembers that:
 * Precedence of `!!` is lower than of `with`, so `A !!
 U with V` means `A !!
 (U with V)`
 * Precedence of `!!` is higher than of `=>`, so `A => B !!
 U` means `A => (B !!
 U)`